Acumane/thesis/argument.md

 </center>

-On closer inspection, Gott hasn't really discovered anything.
+On closer inspection, this isn't saying much of anything.
 Except for the trivial case that we are 100% sure $t_{now}$ belongs to this interval (which is guaranteed by premise 1), every other confidence interval $P < 1$ can be expressed an infinite amount of ways.
 For example, we are just as confident that our $t_{now}$ won't belong to the middle 5%:

 <center>